antvis/G6/docs/manual/middle/states/state.en.md

 ## Conclusion
 G6 provides the state management for simplify the states of the items.
-For more information about the state thinking, please refer to [The Thinking of State in G6](https://www.yuque.com/antv/g6/xiux28).
+For more information about the state thinking, please refer to <a href='https://www.yuque.com/antv/g6/xiux28' target='_blank'>The Thinking of the State in G6</a>.